Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 Some S3 service providers only support v2 signatures.
 For these S3 providers, you can enforce using the v2 signatures by setting the `alluxio.underfs.s3a.signer.algorithm` to `S3SignerType`.

-### Configuring Distributed Applications Runtime

-When I/O is delegated to Alluxio workers (i.e., Alluxio configuration `alluxio.user.ufs.operation.delegation` is true, which is false by default since Alluxio 1.1), you do not have to do any thing special for your applications.
-Otherwise since you are using an Alluxio client that is running separately from the Alluxio Master and Workers (in a separate JVM), then you need to make sure that your AWS credentials are provided to the application JVM processes as well.
-The easiest way to do this is to add them as command line options when starting your client JVM process.
-For example:

-{% include Configuring-Alluxio-with-S3/java-bash.md %}

 ## Running Alluxio Locally with S3